Last Updated on October 28, 2023

 Indications of Bone Grafting

-Duhamel is credited for the work on osteogenesis by his experiments on periosteal new bone formation in 1742.
+Duhamel is credited for the work on osteogenesis through his experiments on periosteal new bone formation in 1742.

 In 1867, Ollier showed that autografts are viable and separate living bone fragments could live and grow in a suitable environment.